FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-markdown.md

 # Markdown Viewer `ui-markdown`

 Allows for markdown to be defined within Node-RED editor and rendered into the UI.
-Can be use for rendering labels, headers or even full blog articles.
+Can be used for rendering labels, headers or even full blog articles.

 You can inject `msg` values into the markdown using: